Bone Spurs and Cysts

 What are bone spurs and cysts?

 Bone spurs are sharp spikes of bone that form at the margins of joints with arthritis.
-Sometimes you can actually fell the bone spur as a hard lump under the skin.
-Bone spurs can happen on wrists, hands, thumbs, and on other joints.
+Sometimes you can feel the bone spur as a hard lump under the skin.
+Bone spurs can happen on wrists, hands, thumbs and other joints.

 Stethoscope